macanv/BERT-BiLSTM-CRF-NER/README.md

 ![](./pictures/predict.png)

  ## Using NER as Service
-Many server and client code comes from excellent open source projects: [bert as service of hanxiao](https://github.com/hanxiao/bert-as-service) If my code violates any license agreement, please let me know and I will correct it the first time. and NER server/client service code can be applied to other tasks with simple modifications, such as text categorization, which I will provide later.
-Welcome to submit your request, if you want to share it on Github or my work.

 #### Service
 Using NER as Service is simple, you just need to run the python script below in the project root path:
 ```angular2html